mtimkovich/picmo-chrome/README.md

 - ⌨️ Completely keyboard accessible.
   - Open the picker with `Ctrl+Period`.
   - Navigate with Tab and the arrow keys.
-- 🐦 Choose between native or Twitter style emoji.
-- 💽 Completely open source, so I won't be selling your personal data.
-  - Only requires the `clipboardWrite` and `storage` permissions.
-- 🐭 Only ~170 KB in size.

 ## 💾 Installation Methods